Diabetic bracelets save lives when every second counts

 Type 1 Diabetes

-The main factor differentiating Type 1 and Type 2 Diabetes is the genetic component of Type 1.
-There is a genetic variant that causes the pancreas to not produce enough insulin, resulting in a diagnosis of type 1 diabetes.
-There is not yet a cure or prevention method identified by the medical community, but usually it can be managed by keeping a vigilant watch on one’s blood sugar.
-Unfortunately, this does not eliminate the likelihood of complications occurring—making it all the more crucial to have a medical ID from the beginning.
+The factor differentiating Type 1 and Type 2 Diabetes is the genetic variant of Type 1 that causes the pancreas to not produce enough insulin.
+There's not yet a cure or prevention method identified, but usually it can be managed by a vigilant watch on blood sugar.
+Unfortunately, this does not eliminate the likelihood of complications—making it more crucial to have a medical ID from the beginning.

 Complications that cause a medical emergency.
 Diabetic ketoacidosis (DKA).
 Most common for individuals with type 1 diabetes, DKA occurs when your body produces high levels of blood acids called ketones due to the body breaking down fat as fuel.
 It can lead to loss of consciousness and brain swelling if blood sugar levels are adjusted too quickly.